Mr. Cafaro was born in New York City, began cello studies at age 9 in the public school system and gave his first recital one year later.

 Mr. Cafaro has been a member of The Rachmaninov Trio since 2003.
 In addition Mr. Cafaro is passionately involved in volunteer and outreach activities and he regularly plays for schools and retirement communities.

 In February, 1999 Bob was diagnosed with Multiple Sclerosis and in August, 1999 he became extremely ill with complications from the disease.
 Left without the use of his eyes and hands and barely able to walk, Bob was told he would be on permanent disability.
 Refusing to accept this, Bob began serious research and developed his own successful method to beat the disease.
 In August, 2013 he was officially declared “99% cured” and having “done the impossible” by Dr. Clyde Markowitz, neurologist at the University of Pennsylvania.
-Bob is currently writing a book detailing his recovery, and his inspirational method of how he beat MS.
+Bob has finished writing a book detailing his recovery, and his inspirational method of how he beat MS.